jjnurminen/hpimon/README.md

 This is a realtime monitor of HPI (head position indicator) signals for Elekta MEG systems (TRIUX/Neuromag).
 It is intended to be used with continuous HPI to detect possible problems during the measurement (e.g. a child withdrawing their head from the helmet).

 NOTE: still seriously work in progress.
-Do not use this software for clinical or otherwise important measurements.
+Do not use this in important measurements.

 ## Overview